 Each month, a new paper will be selected and the author invited to discuss their findings and explore how this can optimize DDI management and patient care going forward.
 The podcast is intended for everyone interested in DDI management or specific drugs, e.g. healthcare professionals, pharmacists, and researchers.

-Episode 1, 2, and 3 are live!
+Episode 1-6 are live!
 Available here as well as on Spotify and Apple Podcast!

-In the first episode of this new podcast series, Dr. Iversen and Dr. Burger will dive into DDIs with flucloxacillin, and explore the results of Dr. Iversen’s research trial.
-Flucloxacillin is widely used to treat infections and is known to be an agonist of the nuclear receptor PXR.
-Combined with comedications, it may give an increased risk of drug-drug interactions and no guideline is available yet.
+In the first episode of this new podcast series, Dr. Iversen and Dr. Burger dove into DDIs with flucloxacillin, and explore the results of Dr. Iversen’s research trial.
+Combined with comedications, flucloxacillin may give an increased risk of drug-drug interactions and no guideline is available yet.

 The Course on Clinical Pharmacology of SARS-CoV-2 Antivirals held on Tuesday, 17 May 2022, was a great success!
 We are delighted to announce that the videos and presentation slide sets are now available (free to access) on our AME website!